 Faculty of Social Sciences

 I am currently chairing the Psychology Programme Team, which oversees the presentation of psychology modules, and acting as the Qualification Director for Q07 (BSc Psychology).
-In 2013-2014 I co-chaired (with Jean McAvoy) the production of the new 60-credit Level 1 psychology module Investigating psychology 1 (DE100), which will have its first presentation in October 2014.
+In 2013-2014 I co-chaired (with Jean McAvoy) the production of the new 60-credit Level 1 psychology module Investigating psychology 1 (DE100).
 I previously co-chaired (with Nicola Brace) the production of Discovering psychology (DSE141), and for this work we received the 2013 OU Teaching Award.

 My main research interests lie in the interdisciplinary study of social and psychological aspects of shared beliefs and social remembering, especially in relation to conspiracy theories, antisemitism and Holocaust remembrance.
 I am also interested more generally in the relationship between psychology and history.

 Previously I worked on a number of projects on conspiracy theories, antisemitism and holocaust memorialisation.

 Holocaust remembrance in Serbia: In 2007 I received funds from the British Academy (under the Small Grants Scheme) for the project entitled 'History and politics of Holocaust remembrance: Semlin Judenlager in Serbian public memory (1945 to the present)'.
 This research explored the history of Holocaust remembrance in Serbian society, focusing on the memory of a specific site of Jewish suffering – the Semlin Judenlager.
 Semlin was the concentration camp in Belgrade where approximately 7,000 Jewish women, children and the elderly were murdered between March and May 1942.
 A monograph based on this research, which examines the post-war fate of Staro Sajmište , the site where the Semlin camp was located, was published in Serbian in December 2011.
 For more information on this research and the history of the Semlin Judenlager please visit the Semlin Judenlager project website.